Although Bodrum is known as one of the most gay-friendly

-Former Kavalye bar opened in 2010 in downtown Bodrum.
+It was opened in 2010 in downtown Bodrum.
 The owner was a partner of a senior gay club in Istanbul before, who also runs a gay friendly Pasha Motel in Bodrum.
-The location is great right in the middle of Barlar Sokagi (bar street) of Bodrum, but at the same time located on the beach-side, away from the traffic of the straight clubs.
-The venue and beach in front of the bar functions as a coffee-house in day time, when they make chill-out music.
-So, it is also a day time location for gay-men where they can swim and sip their drinks in a peaceful, relaxed atmosphere.
-It gets more vibrant at night time and shows are available.
-Located next to well known Hey Yavrum Restaurant.
-Open from 10:00 am, until 04:00 am next day; almost round the clock.
+The location is great right in the middle of Barlar Sokagi (bar street) of Bodrum, on the beach-side.
+The venue and beach in front of the bar functions as a beach-cafe in day time, when they make chill-out music.
+Consequently, it is also a meeting point in day time for gay-men where they can swim and sip their drinks in a peaceful, relaxed atmosphere.
+It gets vibrant at night time.